EmergingTextiles: Understanding Our API

 Your Custom Spreadsheet /api/sheets/Your-Custom-Spreadsheet/Your-Selection

 With hundreds of data tables available, you can request API access to any combination of them.
 Your dedicated API key unlocks exactly the data included in your subscription.
+The paths above show the JSON form (/api/sheets/...); for the CSV form used in Excel, simply swap /api/sheets/ with /api/csv/.

-What You Receive: JSON Data
+What You Receive: Two Formats

 { "spreadsheet": "New-York_Cotton-Futures", "sheet": "NY-Daily-Prices", "data": [ [ "Date", "March", "May", "July", "October", "December" ], [ "2025-01-13", 81.90, 82.56, 83.75, 85.10, 85.80 ], [ "2025-01-14", 82.15, 82.84, 84.00, 85.35, 86.01 ], [ "2025-01-15", 82.45, 83.12, 84.30, 85.67, 86.22 ] ] }